MSIA/mlds400group13/README.md

 ## Oct 27

 We have successfully grant access to all tables through Postgresql and we clean data in skuinfo.
+We dropped the last column for all tables.

 To do list: we want to do EDA in python jupyter notebook as Alice taught in class.
 We want to decide a research topic and start the project proposal first.